Climate change in Africa: Temperature and weather changes

 2071–2100 map under the most intense climate change scenario.
 Mid-range scenarios are currently considered more likely.

 Observed surface temperatures have generally increased over Africa since the late 19th century to the early 21st century by about 1 °C, but locally as much as 3 °C for minimum temperature in the Sahel at the end of the dry season.
+The warming of Africa has increased by +0.3 C from 1991 to 2021 versus +0.2 during 1961 to 1910.
+It is estimated that by 2030, the people of Africa will be exposed to a rise in sea level due to an increase in temperature.
+This will then cause agricultural productivity to decrease.
 Observed precipitation trends indicate spatial and temporal discrepancies as expected.
 The observed changes in temperature and precipitation vary regionally.

 Current climate models (as summarised in the IPCC Sixth Assessment Report) predict increases in frequency and intensity of drought and heavy rainfall events.
 They also predict decreases in mean precipitation almost everywhere in Africa, with medium to high confidence.
 However, local rainfall trends and socio-climatic interactions are likely to manifest in mixed patterns.
 Therefore, the converging impacts of climate change will vary across the continent.
 In rural areas, rainfall patterns influence water usage.

 A study in 2019 predicted increased dry spell length during wet seasons and increased extreme rainfall rates in Africa.
 In other words: "both ends of Africa's weather extremes will get more severe".
 The research found that most climate models will not be able to capture the extent of these changes because they are not convection-permitting at their coarse grid scales.